timo-cmd2/sccm-lab/README.md

 - custom packaging logic using wget and yaml
 - setup mssql server
 - testing environment using docker
+- deployment on unreachable client will end with a wake-on-lan forcer
 - more to follow **wip**...

 ## Concepts I'm trying to get work